walliDprotocol/verification-sdk-demo-app/README.md

 ### Use case

-Airdrop an NFT to a Twitter account after verifying username and token ownership
+Airdrop a NFT to a Twitter account after verifying username and token ownership on CELO network.

 ### How to test it